allebd/OyaPayDevJob/README.md

 * [About](#about)

 ## Instructions
-To register has an admin, use the default home page "/index.php"
+To register as an admin, use the default home page "/index.php"
 To login as an admin, use "/login.php"
-To login invited agents, use "/invitedagent.php"
+To login as invited agent, use "/invitedagent.php"

 ## About
 A basic backend for a merchant.